arpitbbhayani/articles/blogs/isolation-forest.md

 In the diagram above you could see how anomalies are isolated closer to the root of the tree; and we see how the principle explicitly isolates anomalies rather than profiles normal instances.

 Since by creating one decision tree we cannot for sure say that a point is an anomaly, this process is repeated multiple times and split happen over random attribute and attribute value.
 Thus a set of tree is maintained (forest) and average level of each point across forest gives its likeliness to be isolated.
-The true anomalous points will more often than note have lower level/depth/height.
-Hence this method is called Isolation Forest method.
+The true anomalous points will more often than note have lower level/depth/heightl and hence this method is called Isolation Forest method.

 ----